 It cannot be a superficial measure that promotes visible diversity for the purposes of branding alone.

-No framework can be effective without a well designed process for review and evaluation.
-For this reason, the ability to collect, analyse and share data to develop practice and enhance outcomes, is important.
+No framework can be effective without a well-designed process for review and evaluation.
+For this reason, the ability to collect, analyze, and share data to develop practice and enhance outcomes, is important.